offbynull/learn/Bioinformatics/input/input.md

 | CCCCAGGAGGGAACC**TTTGC**ACACA |
 | TATATA**TTTCC**CACCCCAAGGGGGG |

-A motif matrix is a matrix of k-mers that are suspected to be part of a motif.
+A motif matrix is a matrix of k-mers where each k-mer matches a motif.
 In the example sequences above, the motif matrix would be:

 |0|1|2|3|4|
 |-|-|-|-|-|